cozy/cozy-ui/docs/README.md

 yarn watch
 ```

-All your modification in your local Cozy UI will now be visible in your application!
+All your modifications in your local Cozy UI will now be visible in your application!

 When sending a PR, if your changes have graphic impacts, it is useful for the reviewers if
 you have deployed a version of the styleguidist containing your changes to your repository.